There's an up-and-coming brand that creates original graphics, logos, and apparel with a skiing theme. Its name is nonsense.

 In June 2020, Ono, the producer of WAPAN, was looking for a designer to commission for the next season's graphics.
 He checked a wide range of options online and on social media, from professionals to amateurs and even tattoo artists.
 Among the candidates he found was nonsense

-Kojima applied for the event.
-Ono, who was following Kojima, also saw the post and was convinced that "Kojima could draw the image of WAPAN."
-He immediately made Kojima an offer.
+Kojima entered this event.
+Ono, who was following Kojima, saw the post and was convinced that "Kojima could draw the image for WAPAN."
+He immediately offered Kojima the job.

 "When I heard about the project from WAPAN, I immediately accepted.
 I immediately thought, 'I want to draw.'

-The reason is that I happened to stop by the WAPAN booth at a custom fair two years ago and fell in love with the graphics on the boards at first sight.
-I thought, "I want to ride those boards!" (laughs) I
+The truth is, two years ago at a custom fair, I happened to stop by the WAPAN booth and fell in love with the graphics on their boards at first sight.
+I thought, "I want to ride this board!" (laughs) I

-had never met Ono-san, but I knew the brand.
-I thought, "Wouldn't it be great if my drawings became graphics for a brand I admire?"
-I also felt that doing it as a job would broaden my horizons."
+hadn't met Mr. Ono personally, but I knew the brand.
+I thought it would be amazing if my artwork became the graphics for a brand I admired!
+Plus, I felt that doing it as a job would open up more possibilities for me in the future."

-Upon receiving the offer, he immediately began work on the project.
-Having fallen in love with WAPAN at first sight, there was no need to explain the worldview or concept.
-Producer Ono only conveyed one thing: "Create a board like J SKIS as a benchmark."
+Upon receiving the offer, they immediately began production.
+Having fallen in love with WAPAN at first sight, there was no need to explain its worldview or concept.
+Producer Ono conveyed only one thing: "As a benchmark, create a board like J SKIS."

-J SKIS is a handmade brand recently established by Jason, the founder of LINE.
-While boards are often evaluated only on their specs and riding feel, Ono also sympathized with the brand's commitment to not only making excellent boards but also to the graphics.
+J SKIS is a handmade brand recently founded by Jason, the founder of LINE.
+While boards are often judged solely on their specifications and riding feel, Ono resonated with J SKIS's commitment to not only creating excellent boards but also paying attention to details like graphics.

-"First of all, the one I absolutely wanted to draw was a camellia.
-Like WAPAN, nonsense. also had a 'Japanese' theme.
+"First, the one I absolutely wanted to draw was the camellia.
+Like WAPAN, nonsense. also uses 'Japanese' as its theme.

 For us, the camellia is a symbol of that.
-For some reason, we are both drawn to the camellia flower.
+For some reason, we are both drawn to camellia flowers."

 The daruma design is an adaptation of a long-sleeved T-shirt released by nonsense. a few years ago